 Genetics role in athletic performance is a long debated subject.
 Why is it that people of a certain race or genetic background seem to perform better at certain sports than others?
-Many scientists, coaches and other experts have asked this question and tried to explain it.
 There are a number of explanations out there including the nature vs. nurture debate.

 To understand this properly lets briefly look at genetics and what they are…

 Genetics: What Are They And Do They Matter In Athletic Performance?

 Genetics are units made up of a sequence or code of Deoxyribonucleic Acid (DNA).
 The ‘genes’ are the fundamental building block of all life, human, plant, insect, reptile, every living organism.
 Families pass on their genetic coding from one generation to the next and over time certain characteristics of genes are added, subtracted and altered.
 This is called evolution.

 It is evolution that is likely responsible for genetics role in athletic performance.
 This would point to environment as a major factor, not just in short-term or single lifetime terms, but over many generations, for athletic performance.
 If you are part of a race or tribe that over many tens of thousands of years has to, out of necessity or need for survival, engage in certain regular behaviours then over time genetics are altered through the process of evolution to more efficiently perform these tasks of necessity.
 That’s the theory anyway, it makes sense but is not entirely proven.